ds5110/git-intro/README.md

 ## Step 2: Presentation of results

+This section recreates and presents the first chart in Figure 1.1 of ISLR2.
 Recreate the chart below with
 ```
 make q1
 ```

-This is the first chart in Figure 1.1 of ISLR2.

 <img src="figs/q1.png" width=500>